Koha (software)

-Koha is an open-source integrated library system (ILS), used world-wide by public, school and special libraries.
+Koha is an open-source integrated library system (ILS), used world-wide by public, school and special libraries, but also in some larger academic libraries.
 The name comes from a Māori term for a gift or donation.

 Features

 Koha is a web-based ILS, with a SQL database (MariaDB or MySQL preferred) back end with cataloguing data stored in MARC and accessible via Z39.50 or SRU.
 The user interface is very configurable and adaptable and has been translated into many languages.
 Koha has most of the features that would be expected in an ILS, including: